New tools aim to boost colonoscopy rates and prevent cancer

 Summary

-This study tests ways to help more people complete a colonoscopy after an abnormal stool-based screening test.
-It involves 2,000 adults who speak English, Spanish, or Cantonese and have had an abnormal FIT result.
-The approach combines team-based clinic practices and a patient app with enhanced instructions and navigation.
-The goal is to increase colonoscopy completion and prevent colorectal cancer.
+This study tests ways to help more people complete a colonoscopy after an abnormal stool-based colorectal cancer screening test.
+The researchers will use team-based best practices in clinics and a patient app with enhanced instructions and navigation.
+About 2,000 adults who speak English, Spanish, or Cantonese and have an abnormal FIT result will take part.
+The goal is to increase colonoscopy completion rates and prevent colorectal cancer.

 Get updates